Brochure | Map Only

 Allowed year round.

-- Fishing by boat on Goodwin Lake is allowed only on Mondays and Thursdays (except state holidays) and only from 9 a.m. to 4 p.m. and shall be limited to 2 boats per day by permit only.
-Call the FWC at 352-732-1225 for information on the permits Monday through Friday from 8 a.m. to 5 p.m.
+- Fishing by boat on Goodwin Lake is allowed by permit only on Mondays and Thursdays (except state holidays) and only from 9 a.m. to 4 p.m. and shall be limited to 2 boats per day by permit only.
+Call the FWC at 352-732-1225 during business hours for information on obtaining the permits.

 - No person shall take or possess black bass on Goodwin Lake.

-- No person shall take in any one day from Goodwin Lake more than 20 panfish, in the aggregate.
+- No person shall take in any 1 day from Goodwin Lake more than 20 panfish, in the aggregate.

 - Frogging is prohibited.